ILUVUS/iluvus-backend-api-JIC-4321/README.md

 - Users receive notifications if they are tagged in a post.
 - Communities can now be set as either public or private.
 - Added a "Request Join" button for private communities.
-- Owners of private communities can now accept/decline join requests
+- Owners of private communities can now accept/decline join requests.

 ### Bug Fixes

 - Corrected the display of the number of likes/uplifts.
 - Fixed the problem where posts were not displaying properly.
+- Fixed the report button and added a report message when reporting.

 ### Known Issues

+- Users can tag people not in the community.

 ## Version 0.2.0